 Information on refuse collection dates and recycling can be found on the My neighbourhood function on the Newham Council website.
-The bin store is located on the ground floor the building.
+The bin store is located on the ground floor the building and can be accessed via an entrance on Peloton Avenue.
 Please ensure that all rubbish is bagged and placed in the large bins provided.
 Rubbish left on the floor will not be collected and will attract vermin.